mtewes/cosmicruler/README.md

 ## Todo:

-- exp-stretch the z scale
+- Find solution for the "0.0"-inversion problem and peak angular diam dist

 - Separate scale-computations and drawing
 - Mention/cite the cosmology
 - See how to place LaTeX (svg or pdf) ?